HobartMakers/Constitution/DraftConstitution.md

 ### Special General Meetings

-General meetings may be called by the Management Committee or at the request of the President and Secretary or on the written request of …….. members of the Association.
+General meetings may be called by the Management Committee or at the request of the President and Secretary or on the written request of 40% or 120 (whichever is the lesser) members of the Association.

 The Secretary shall give at least seven (7) days notice, in writing, of the date of the General Meeting to the members.
 Notice of General Meetings shall set out clearly the business for which the meeting has been called.
 No other business shall be dealt with at that General Meeting.

-The quorum at the General Meeting shall be a minimum of ………. members.
+The quorum at the General Meeting shall be a minimum of 3 members.

 ## Voting